HOME

 UKRAINE, 2005, Ukrainian Churches outside of Ukraine, stamp and label, Scott 617

-AUSTRIA, Christmas 2007.
-The icon of the Birth of Christ is from the Church of St. Barbara, Scott 2127
+AUSTRIA, Christmas 2007, the icon of the Birth of Christ is from the Church of St. Barbara, Scott 2127

 In 1773, after the Suppression of the Jesuits, the Church of St. Barbara in Vienna, Austria was given to the Ukrainian Greek Catholic Church by Empress Maria Theresa.
 Prior to that time it was run by the Jesuits along with the adjoining St. Barbara residence for students at the Jesuit University.
 The Jesuits arrived in Vienna in 1551 and in 1554 moved into the Carmel Cloister Am Hof.
 Their college opened in 1560 and St. Stanislaus Kostka, SJ attended the school four years later.
-St. Barbara was patroness of the boarding students, the school sodality, and figured in a significant vision of St. Stanislaus.
-In 1654 a new boarding school was erected adjacent to St. Barbara Church in the Inner City just a block or so northeast of the Jesuitenkirche and the old university.
-The facade of the Church shown on the stamp is how it was renewed in 1852; the label shows the altarpiece of the church with St. Barbara and the features of the Empress Maria Theresa.
-More
+St. Barbara was patroness of the boarding students, the school Sodality, and figured in a significant vision of St. Stanislaus.
+In 1654 a new boarding school was erected adjacent to St. Barbara Church in the Inner City just a block or so northeast of the Jesuit church and the old university.
+The facade of the church shown on the stamp is how it was renewed in 1852; the label shows the altarpiece of the church with St. Barbara and the features of the Empress Maria Theresa.

 UKRAINE, FDI cancel featuring angel, issued at Kiev